-Howler is a hypertextual, partly-collaborative Computer Assisted Language Learning system.
-It pervasively tracks user interaction with the system and uses this individual and group data to cluster similar learners by their behaviour.
-These clusters are then used to automatically generate tutor-style recommendations to resources, and to alterations in an individual's learning styles.
+Trailgraph is a hypertextual, partly-collaborative Computer Assisted Language Learning system and formed the basis of a lot of the work I did during PhD research.
+It should pervasively tracks user interaction with the system and uses that individual and group data to cluster similar learners by their behaviour.
+These cluster can then be used to automatically generate tutor-style recommendations of resources, and to alterations in an individual's learning styles.
 Focusing on (preferably immersed) beginning learners of Mandarin, it presents an electronic dictionary interface to the user for basic tasks, and a reflective interface that allows them to explore the network of associations formed between items as they and other users learn.

 Visual programming language targeted at beginners.
 The visual approach was chosen to separate the semantic and syntactic learning phases of programming.
 Programs are built by adding blocks which represent expressions or statements inside each other.
 Syntax mistakes are not possible as only valid types of blocks will be accepted by the containing block.
 The language is intended to be very close to non-OO Java constructs and is easily expanded via block panels.